 "An agent or carrier may also have a suggestion for a repair service or shop based on policyholder feedback and shop history," says Kipker, the Safelite executive.

-Houpt says auto insurance companies typically maintain a roster of approved glass repair shops.
+Houpt says auto insurance companies typically maintain a roster of approved glass repair shops, through their windshield insurance coverage.
 But no matter where you take your car, Houpt recommends asking these questions before authorizing glass repairs:

 • Does the repairer have certification from SafeTech, the National Glass Association or the Auto Glass Replacement Safety Standards Council?
 This will show the shop meets industry standards.

 • How much does it cost to replace a windshield without insurance?